Eclogue: Musical genre

 The term eclogue or its equivalents was eventually applied to pastoral music, with the first significant examples being piano works by the Czech composer Václav Tomášek.
 19th century composers who adopted the title include Jan Václav Voříšek for piano; Franz Liszt, "Eglogue", the seventh piece in the first book of Années de Pèlerinage, 1842); César Franck, "Eglogue", op.
 3, 1842, as well as the later eighth movement of the oratorio Ruth (1882), titled eglogue biblique, a setting of the words of Alexandre Guillemin; Antonín Dvořák, "4 eclogues for piano", Op.
 56, 1880; Vítězslav Novák, Eklogen, Op.
 11 for piano, 1896; and Mel Bonis, "Eglogue" for piano, Op.
 12, 1898.

 Two further pieces for solo piano followed in the new century: Egon Wellesz's "4 eclogues", Op.
 11, 1912, and Jean Sibelius's Ekloge, the first of his "4 lyric pieces for piano", Op.
 74, 1914.
 Similar titles were given the second and third movements of Igor Stravinsky's Duo Concertant ("Eclogue I" and "Eclogue II", 1932), while the middle movement of his three-movement Ode (1943) is also titled "Eclogue".
 Gerald Finzi's "Eclogue" for piano and string orchestra, Op.
 10, was revised in the 1940s and given that title then.
 An "Eclogue" for horn and strings by Maurice Blower dates from about the 1950s.
-In the 21st century, American composer Henry Justin Rubin's Egloga for violin and piano dates from 2006.